 You are here

-[UNPUBLISHED] [Per Curiam - Before Benton, Wollman and Grasz, Circuit Judges] Prisoner case - Prisoner civil rights.
+[UNPUBLISHED] [Per Curiam - Before Erickson, Grasz, and Stras, Circuit Judges] Prisoner case - Prisoner civil rights.
 The district court did not err in granting defendants' motion for summary judgment for failure to exhaust administrative remedies.

-[UNPUBLISHED] [Per Curiam - Before Loken, Erickson and Stras, Circuit Judges] Criminal case - Criminal law.
-Anders case.
+[UNPUBLISHED] [Per Curiam - Before Gruender, Melloy, and Erickson, Circuit Judges] Criminal case - Sentencing.
 The district court did not clearly err in finding possession of cocaine by a preponderance of the evidence; the sentence imposed upon the revocation of defendant's supervised release was not substantively unreasonable.